 Determining which SEA topics are relevant to the plan and which should be scoped out (if any) was a key stage in the Scoping process.
 The SEA topics and the scoping determination for each are presented in Table 3-2.
 The key issues and opportunities relevant to each topic, which were identified during the Scoping process, are also presented in the table.
-Topics were scoped
+Topics were scoped in based on the baseline situation and the potential impact of the plan on them.
+This was assessed by reviewing baseline conditions, current environmental issues for the Thames Water area and an assessment of the likelihood of potential impacts occurring.

-Table 2-2: Issues and Opportunities
+Table 3-2: Issues and Opportunities